Free vegan keto calculator

 0

-🌱 Vegan Protein Tip: Once you have your protein number (e.g., 90g), do NOT try to get it from carbs.
+🌱 Vegan Protein Tip: Once you have your protein number, do NOT try to get it from carbs.
 Use Tofu, Seitan, Tempeh, and Hemp Seeds to hit this goal without exceeding your carb limit.

 How to Succeed on Vegan Keto

-Are you over 50 and struggling with weight loss?
-Check out our specific Keto Calculator for Women Over 50 which adjusts protein requirements for age.
+Are you over 50?
+Check our Keto Calculator for Women Over 50.

 1. Protein Sources (Low Carb)